PriorMark

 Every claim on PriorMark can be verified without involving us at all.

-1. Locate the transaction on HashScan using your topic ID and sequence number.
+1. Locate the transaction on HashScan using your Topic ID and HCS Ledger Sequence Number.

 2. Read the raw message — it contains your SHA-3/512 hash and submission metadata.